 Make sure that a part of your budget is spent on publicising and marketing your venture.
 This need not be very expensive.

-You can advertise in magazines and papers, send out flyers in the local neighbourhood, and even advertise online, either via dedicated website, or on social networking sites.
+You can advertise in magazines and papers, send out flyers in the local neighbourhood, and even advertise online, either via a dedicated website or on social networking sites.

-Sustaining and Growing Your Business:
+6. Sustaining and Growing Your Business

 Sustaining a beauty salon doesn’t take much: you just need to keep your customers happy.
 Never underestimate the power of word of mouth.

 Growing beyond your present scale of operations depends on how successful your venture is: you might want to slowly begin growth by offering more services, move on eventually to expanding or relocating physical space, or even starting a new branch entirely.